dunhlee/ecs154a_project1/README.md

 <img src="kmaps/1.png" alt="G2 and G1 K-map" width="400"/>
 <img src="kmaps/0.png" alt="Boolean Expressions" width="400"/>

-Using these boolean expressions, I'm able to build a circuit that converts 4-bit binary into gray code.
+Using these boolean expressions, I'm able to build circuits that convert 4-bit binary into gray code.
 ## Seven-Segment Display

   For the seven-segment display, the truth tables for digits 0-4 and 5-9 are the same and only differ by the Z input.
 So, my process was to make a truth table for digits 0-4 for only the vertical line inputs.
 Once the Boolean equations for the vertical line inputs are obtained, a number from 0-4 will be displayed if Z is off or a number from 5-9 will be displayed if Z is on.